espocrm/documentation/development/custom-buttons.md

-# Custom buttons and dropdown actions for detail, list, edit views
+# Custom buttons & dropdown actions for detail, list, edit views

 How to add buttons (or dropdown actions) that will appear in the top-left corner.